SunnySuite/Sunny.jl/docs/src/examples.md

   0.41462045511988654
  -0.8810015893169237
 ```

-Now, we are obtaining the actual spin variable living at site `(2, 5, 5, 5)`.

 **(4)** We will simulate this system using Langevin dynamics, so we need to create a [`LangevinSampler`](@ref).
 Note that the units of integration time and temperature are relative to the units implicitly used when setting up the interactions.